What to Do in the Outer Banks in September

 It’s Still Summer on the OBX

 If you’re visiting the Outer Banks in September, you’re in for a treat!
 Commonly referred to as the “locals’ summer,” the weather on the Outer Banks in September is arguably the nicest of any month of the year.
 With average high temperatures in the low 80s and average low temperatures in the high 60s, the weather is perfect for the beach.
+The ocean temperature is pleasant as well, ranging from 75 to 78 degrees.
 Traffic and crowds tend to be thinner too, as many families have transitioned back to school and fall sports.
-Fall is on the horizon, however, there are still plenty of things to do in the OBX in September.
+Fall is on the horizon; however, there are still plenty of things to do in the OBX in September.

 What about hurricanes on the Outer Banks in September?